Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Numerical experiments

 \subsection{Design of experiments}

 This section outlines the input data, operational constraints, and parameter settings that form the baseline for the experimental analysis.
 Unless explicitly stated otherwise in subsequent sections, the values defined here constitute the default experimental environment.
 Notably, to rigorously evaluate the solution methods under the most demanding operational conditions, the baseline fleet composition is set to fully electric ($A^\nu = 100\%$).
 This configuration maximizes computational complexity by strictly enforcing all battery management and charging scheduling constraints, effectively stress-testing the optimization framework.

-The study focuses on the Chicago, IL metropolitan region, utilizing data from its two primary bus operators: the CTA and Pace Suburban Bus (Pace).
+The study focuses on the Chicago, IL metropolitan region, utilizing data from its two primary bus operators: the CTA and Pace Suburban Bus.
 This dual-agency scope captures a diverse range of operational environments, from the high-density urban core served by CTA to the suburban and inter-municipal routes served by Pace.
 The combined network comprises 10 CTA garages and 7 Pace garages.

 Timetabled trip data, including start and end locations and times ($T^\alpha_i, T^\beta_i$), is sourced from the publicly available General Transit Feed Specification (GTFS) feeds \citep{GTFS}.
 The baseline instance consists of 25,999 daily scheduled trips connecting 1,565 terminal stops.
 To estimate deadhead movements between terminal stops and garages, we calculate Euclidean distances and assume a constant non-revenue speed of 20 mph.